JacekKaczmarek10/Internet_shop/README.md

-# SortedCollections
- Operation of internet shop.
- The program has operation of warehouse and internet basket.
+Online shop
+The program that helps in operating the online store